Senan25/NLP_Restaurant-Reviews_Forecasting/README.md

-# Restaurant-Reviews_Forecasting
+# NLP_Restaurant-Reviews_Forecasting
-We want to easily know that customer reviews are positive or negative
+We want to easily know whether customer reviews are positive or negative that is directly related to Natural Language Process **Dataset:** https://www.kaggle.com/datasets/vigneshwarsofficial/reviews

-**Dataset:** https://www.kaggle.com/datasets/vigneshwarsofficial/reviews